10 Early Stopping

 The problem becomes simpler—at least in terms of notation and algebra—when we define the groups to have equal size.
 This seems perfectly reasonable, and any logistical constraints limiting you to a particular size are likely to apply to every group.

 When the groups are equally sized with \(n = n_1 = \dots = n_K\), we can simplify the test statistic: \[ Z_k^* = \frac{1}{\sqrt{k}} \sum_{j=1}^k Z_k, \] where \[ Z_k = \frac{\bar X_k - \mu_0}{\sigma} \sqrt{n} \] is the test statistic for group \(k\) alone.
 From this, one can derive that for \(j \leq k\), \[ \cov(Z_j^*, Z_k^*) = \sqrt{\frac{j}{k}}, \] permitting easier calculation of the critical values.
+As \(Z_k\) is based on sample averages, the sequence of test statistics is asymptotically multivariate normal with covariances given by this expression.

 • Set a rejection region that is the same for every \(Z_k^*\), adjusting appropriately for their correlation and multiplicity.